inducer/pyopencl/doc/array.rst

 Under the hood, the complex types are simply `float2` and `double2`.

 .. warning::
-    Note that addition (real + complex) and multiplication (complex*complex) are defined for e.g. `float2`, but yield wrong results, so that you need to use the corresponding functions.
+    Note that, at the OpenCL source code level, addition (real + complex) and multiplication (complex*complex) are defined for e.g. `float2`, but yield wrong results, so that you need to use the corresponding functions.
+    (The :mod:`Array` type implements complex arithmetic as you remember it, without any idiotic quirks like this.)

 .. versionadded:: 2012.1